Enable Midstream Partners (NYSE:ENBL) Sets New 12-Month High at $8.96

-Enable Midstream Partners, LP (NYSE:ENBL) shares reached a new 52-week high during mid-day trading on Wednesday .
-The company traded as high as $8.96 and last traded at $8.95, with a volume of 11023 shares trading hands.
+Shares of Enable Midstream Partners, LP (NYSE:ENBL) hit a new 52-week high during trading on Wednesday .
+The stock traded as high as $8.96 and last traded at $8.95, with a volume of 11023 shares trading hands.
 The stock had previously closed at $8.74.

-A number of analysts have recently issued reports on the company.
-Barclays upgraded Enable Midstream Partners from an “underweight” rating to an “equal weight” rating and boosted their price objective for the company from $5.00 to $7.00 in a research report on Tuesday, March 2nd.
-Zacks Investment Research cut Enable Midstream Partners from a “buy” rating to a “hold” rating in a research report on Wednesday.
-Mizuho restated a “neutral” rating and set a $7.00 price objective (down from $8.00) on shares of Enable Midstream Partners in a research report on Monday, March 8th.
-Finally, Wells Fargo & Company boosted their price target on Enable Midstream Partners from $7.00 to $8.00 and gave the company an “equal weight” rating in a research note on Thursday, May 13th.
+Several analysts recently commented on ENBL shares.
+Zacks Investment Research lowered Enable Midstream Partners from a “buy” rating to a “hold” rating in a research note on Wednesday.
+Wells Fargo & Company boosted their price target on Enable Midstream Partners from $7.00 to $8.00 and gave the company an “equal weight” rating in a research note on Thursday, May 13th.
+Barclays raised Enable Midstream Partners from an “underweight” rating to an “equal weight” rating and boosted their price target for the company from $5.00 to $7.00 in a research note on Tuesday, March 2nd.
+Finally, Mizuho reaffirmed a “neutral” rating and issued a $7.00 price target (down previously from $8.00) on shares of Enable Midstream Partners in a research note on Monday, March 8th.
 One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the stock.
 The stock has an average rating of “Hold” and a consensus price target of $6.65.

 The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, May 25th.
 Shareholders of record on Thursday, May 13th were paid a $0.165 dividend.
 This represents a $0.66 dividend on an annualized basis and a yield of 7.38%.
 The ex-dividend date was Wednesday, May 12th.
 Enable Midstream Partners’s dividend payout ratio is currently 95.65%.